top of page

 You will be provided with a username and password to access our API.

-The username and password are sent in the authorization header.
-Type = Basic
+The username and password are sent to our API in the authorization header and the authentication type = Basic

-if you don't have a username and password, sign up and we'll give you 100 free credits to test with.
+If you don't have a username and password, sign up and we'll send it to you.

-To create your basic authorization string, the format is USERNAME:PASSWORD then base 64 encode it.
+Or to create your basic authorization string yourself, the format is USERNAME:PASSWORD and then base 64 encode that.

 for example, if your username was jimsbusiness and your password was s56sbdyte83fs the format would be: